upjohnc/dbx_unit_testing/README.md

 - there is an intentionally failing exception in one of the TEST queries to show how failing works
 - you will need to add env vars for the databricks authentication token and for the url

+## Unit Tests

+In `src/utils.py`, there is a function and a few unit tests on that function.
+The example code shows how to run tests which need a spark session.
+In `conftest.py`, the spark session is defined in a fixture.
+The fixture is scoped as 'class' so that the creation and deletion of the spark session object occurs with running the tests in the class.

+For github actions, there is a job to run all tests in the `src` directory.

+If the tests are run locally, you will need to add java's jdk.
+I installed temurin which handled the installation of the jdk on an Apple m1.

 ## SQL Validation